 Avocado trees produce fruit most abundantly when grown in full sun.
 While avocado trees can't withstand constantly wet soil, they do require moisture so that the plant's shallow roots don't dry out.
 If you live in an area with abundant rainfall, avocado trees may rarely need watering.
 However, if you live in a dry, arid climate where rainfall can be scarce, such as Southern California, you will need to water the avocado tree on a regular basis.

-When planting avocado trees, mulch mixed into the soil will promote drainage and aeration, but the mulch should be kept at least 6 inches away from the trunk.
+When planting avocado trees, compost mixed into the soil will promote drainage and aeration.
+Mulch helps the soil stay cool and moist, but the mulch should be kept at least 6 inches away from the trunk.

 Avocado trees don't need much pruning.
 Prune out dead and crossing branches and otherwise let the tree grow.
 Overpruning can lead to less fruit production.